 If you feel like your pet provides you with some form of emotional support that helps you deal with a mental health condition, you can discuss your situation with your mental health care provider.
 They may be able to help you get an emotional support animal letter, which could allow you to live with your pet even if you’re renting accommodation that doesn’t allow it.

 Have an emotional support dog that needs grooming?
-Schedule with the grooming experts at Barkbus today.
+Schedule an appointment with the grooming experts at Barkbus today.